 ORES responded to the visual survey request with several additional suggested locations for the potential preparation of photo-simulations.
-The applicant provided two of these locations as photo-simulations, see VPs 21 and 83 of Attachment 4.
-Additionally, as requested in the reply, all non-historic (local) cemeteries were appended to the inventory of aesthetic resources (see Table 4).
+The applicant provided two of these locations as photo-simulations, see VPs 21 and 83 of Attachment 4 of the VIA.
+Additionally, as requested in the reply, all non-historic (local) cemeteries were appended to the inventory of aesthetic resources (see Tables 8-7a and 8-7b).